 A dedicated, loyal, and honorable husband, father, brother, and ruler, Ned is probably one of the only Game of Thrones characters that never sullies his own name with any of the various crimes and revenge plots with which the show (and book series) was rife.
 He obeys his King.
 He never lies, except to protect his sister.
 And he loves his children fiercely.

-He loves Jon like his own despite the damage Jon’s presence does to Ned’s marriage and reputation.
+Despite the damage Jon’s presence does to Ned’s marriage and reputation, he loves Jon like his own.
 When Arya wants to learn sword fighting, Ned finds her the best teacher available.
 Ned kills Sansa’s Direwolf, Lady, mercifully so that the cruel Lannisters cannot torture the animal.
 Even though Sansa resents him for the action, he knows what is right and good and never compromises his convictions.

 After Ned’s public execution at King’s Landing, the vestiges of his presence impact Westeros’ destiny for each consecutive season.
+His impact forever affects the houses of Game of Thrones and the way their destinies unfold.
 He shapes his progeny into people that change the country forever.
-And are the best fathers not the ones that leave their legacy in the goodness of their children?
+And are the best fathers not the ones who leave their legacy in the goodness of their children?

 2. Din Djarin (The Mandalorian)

-Bounty Hunters shouldn’t personally care about their bounties.
+Bounty hunters shouldn’t personally care about their bounties.
 They also shouldn’t risk a payday and their Guild membership for one.
-Din Djarin, better known as The Mandalorian, gave up his lucrative livelihood for a single, small asset: The Child.
+Din Djarin™, better known as The Mandalorian™, gave up his lucrative livelihood for a single, small asset: the Child.

-Colloquially known as Baby Yoda, The Child was supposed to be Mando’s best prize.
-And Mando did turn the baby over—at first.
-When he realized The Child would be hurt, experimented on, and held captive by remnants of The Empire, Mando stormed the facility and took back his asset.
-Suddenly, both The Mandalorian and The Child became fugitives, and the plot of the Star Wars live-action series was born.
+Now known as Grogu™, the Child was supposed to be Mando’s best prize.
+And Mando did turn the baby over — at first.
+When he realized Grogu would be hurt, experimented on, and held captive by remnants of the Empire, Mando stormed the facility and took back his asset.
+Suddenly, both Mando and Grogu became fugitives.

-Mando cares for and cherishes The Child.
-He goes up against skilled warriors, outgunned and outmanned, to escape The Child’s abductors.
-Mando considers leaving The Child on a peaceful planet to protect him despite how much it will hurt him to do so.
+Mando cares for and cherishes Grogu.
+He goes up against skilled warriors, outgunned and outmanned, to escape Grogu’s abductors.
+Mando even considers leaving the Child on a peaceful planet to protect him despite how much it will hurt him to do so.

-Somewhere along the way, The Child really becomes his child, which is most evident in the final episodes of Season One.
+Somewhere along the way, Grogu really becomes his child, which is most evident in the final episodes of season one.
 Mando parts ways with his allies after wise words from another Mandalorian: that the baby is another foundling in Mando’s care, and they are a clan of two.

 Nothing is more important to Mando than his adopted kid.
 That kind of single-minded focus and devotion is what ranks him so highly on this list.